A Digital Pheromone-Based Approach for In-Control/Out-of-Control Classification: Introduction

 Based on the recommendations the authors made regarding data collection protocols, record-keeping, and the implementation of improved feedback and control policies, significant operational enhancements were observed.
-From January 2025 onward, temperature data began to be recorded on a ratio scale (see Stevens \cite{Stevens}), allowing for more precise and responsive decision-making processes.
-In particular, digital pheromones --- inspired by Ant Colony (AC) behavior and the pioneering work on Ant Colony Optimization (ACO) by Dorigo \cite{Dorigo1992} --- were adopted to score sequences of temperature readings collected during each 2-minute frying cycle.
-For comprehensive overviews of AC behavior and its applications, see Dorigo and St\"utzle \cite{AntCol}, Monmarch\'e et al.\ \cite{ArtAnt}, and Martens et al.\ \cite{Martens2011}.
+From January 2025 onward, temperature data began to be recorded on a ratio scale (see Stevens~\cite{Stevens}), allowing for more precise and responsive decision-making processes.
+In particular, digital pheromones, inspired by Ant Colony (AC) behavior and the pioneering work on Ant Colony Optimization (ACO) by Dorigo~\cite{Dorigo1992}, were adopted to score sequences of temperature readings collected during each 2-minute frying cycle.
+For comprehensive overviews of AC behavior and its applications, see Dorigo and St\"utzle~\cite{AntCol}, Monmarch\'e et al. \cite{ArtAnt}, and Martens et al. \cite{Martens2011}.

-Classification algorithms based on ACO have been developed by Parpinelli et al.\ \cite{Parpinelli}, Martens et al.\ \cite{Martens}, and Otero et al.\ \cite{Otero}.
-Zhang et al.\ \cite{Zhang} proposed an enhanced genetic AC algorithm for bankruptcy prediction, which is relevant to our forecasting context.
-The quality of the classification results is evaluated using confusion and matching matrices, which capture the agreement and non-agreement between predicted classifications --- Diagnosed InC (DInC) and Diagnosed OutC (DOutC) --- and the actual outcomes --- InC (Negative) and OutC (Positive).
-The performance metrics presented in Table \ref{confus2} are defined, along with other evaluation metrics, in Table \ref{param}.
+Classification algorithms based on ACO have been developed by Parpinelli et al. \cite{Parpinelli}, Martens et al. \cite{Martens}, and Otero et al. \cite{Otero}.
+Zhang et al. \cite{Zhang} proposed an enhanced genetic AC algorithm for bankruptcy prediction, which is relevant to our forecasting context.
+The quality of the classification results is evaluated using confusion and matching matrices, which capture the agreement and non-agreement between predicted classifications, i.e., Diagnosed InC (DInC) and Diagnosed OutC (DOutC), and the actual outcomes, namely, InC (Negative) and OutC (Positive).

+In addition to the total numbers of Negatives (N) and Positives (P), classification performance is also described in terms of the confusion-matrix outcomes: True Negatives (TN), False Positives (FP), True Positives (TP), and False Negatives (FN).
+To facilitate the interpretation of these quantities, indicated in Table~\ref{confus2}, a conditional-probability-style notation can be adopted: \begin{itemize} \item True Negatives: $\mathrm{TN=DInC \vert InC}$ --- correctly identifying an in-control state; \item False Positives: $\mathrm{FP=DOutC \vert InC}$ --- diagnosing the system as out-of-control when it is actually in control; \item True Positives: $ \mathrm{TP=DOutC \vert OutC}$ --- correctly identifying an out-of-control state; \item False Negatives: $\mathrm{FN =DInC \vert OutC}$ --- diagnosing the system as in-control when it is actually out of control. \end{itemize}

+Other performance metrics presented in Table~\ref{confus2} are defined in Table~\ref{param}.
 For a comprehensive discussion of confusion matrices and associated metrics, the reader is referred to \cite{Stehman, Powers, TingE, TingCM, TingSS, Tharwat, Chicco, Chicco2, Opitz}.